I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wlanihv/nc-wlanihv-dot11extihv-init-adapter.md

      Winerror.h.</p>

 ## -remarks
 <p>The operating system calls the
     <i>Dot11ExtIhvInitAdapter</i> function whenever a WLAN adapter becomes available and enabled for use, such
     as when a PCMCIA adapter is inserted.</p>

-<p>For more information about WLAN adapter initialization, see
-    <a href="NULL">802.11 WLAN Adapter Arrival</a>.</p>

-<p>The operating system calls the
-    <i>Dot11ExtIhvInitAdapter</i> function whenever a WLAN adapter becomes available and enabled for use, such
-    as when a PCMCIA adapter is inserted.</p>